aistdio/C-CPP-projects/README.md

 Implementation of grep and cat (Linux) utilities in C language

 # Misc projects:
-Folder with individual (sub-folders starting with letter T) and group projects implementing different miscellaneous functions
+Folder with individual (sub-folders starting with letter T) and group projects implementing different miscellaneous functions in C